ypollet/Sphaeroptica-1/README.md

 ├── export_intrinsics.xml (optional)
 ├── ext.json (optional)
 ├── thumbnails
-│   ├── *.jpg
+|  ├── *.jpg
-│   ├── ...
+|  ├── ...
 ├── *.jpg
 ├── ...
 ```

 ## 3. Virtual camera
-When you open a project, the first screen you'll see is the virtual camera
+When you open any project, the first window you will see is the virtual camera

 ![Screen of the application](./images/page_full.png)

 On the left, we have the virtual camera, displaying the nearest referenced image (thanks to geometric computations).

 On the right, we have :

 * Quick buttons to get to a desired view (Frontal, Posterior, Left, Right, Inferior, Superior)
-* A list of desired 3D points
+* A list of desired 3D landmarks
-* A distance calculator between two 3D points
+* A distance calculator between two 3D landmarks

 ### 3.1 How to use the virtual camera